chung-leong/react-seq/examples/transition/README.md

   }
 ```

 The `to` method is responsible for performing a transition to a new screen.
-For ergonomic reason we want to
+For ergonomic reason we want it
-automatically bind it to the object.
-Since there's no arrow function syntax for generator functions, we
+bound to the object.
+Since there's no arrow function syntax for generator functions, we resort to the following
-have to resort to the following construct:
+construct:

 ```js
   to = (async function *(element) {